 Overseas Affliates Establishment Year Site Location First Year of ISO 9001 Accreditation First Year of ISO 14001 Accreditation Chin Yee Chemical Industries Co., Ltd. 1978 Taipei, Taiwan 2001 2006 Tianjin Dai-ichi Fine Chemicals Co., Ltd. 1992 Tianjin, China 2001 2006 PT.
-Dai-ichi Kimia Raya 1996 Java, Indonesia 2003 responsibility activities As a B-to-B company, we have added new pages on "Our Useful Products in Daily Life" and "History of Environmental and Social risk management, and energy efficiency due to the Great Earthquake damages and the ongoing crises at the nuclear power plant, and it has become more important to accomplish the responsibilities imposed on us.
-Now is the time to bring in mind again our CSR spirit that has been preserved since our foundation, we hope to offer a fulfilling report to achieve sustainable development, and to promote communication within society.
+Dai-ichi Kimia Raya 1996 Java, Indonesia 2003 -

-We would like to express our heartfelt sympathy to the people who have suffered greatly due to damage through the Great East Japan Earthquake.
-We are praying for the rapid recovery of the affected areas.
-We tried to make our report clearer and easily readable as a tool for transmitting information about our environmental and social
+We would like to express our heartfelt sympathy to the people who I Japan Earthquake.
+We are praying for the rapid recovery of the affe We tried to make our report clearer and easily readable as a tool for responsibility activities.
+As a B-to-B company, we have added new pages on "Our Useful Pro

 Activities" in this report, especially for general readers to understand our business more clearly.
-Japanese companies are, now more than ever before, confronted with serious issues such as maintaining a sustainable society,
+Japanese companies are, now more than ever before, confronted with serious issues such as maintaining a sustainable society, risk management, and energy efficiency due to the Great Earthquake damages and the ongoing crises at the nuclear power plant, and it has become more important to accomplish the responsibilities imposed on us.
+Now is the time to bring in mind again our CSR spirit that has been preserved since our foundation, we hope to offer a fulfilling report to achieve sustainable development, and to promote communication within society.